Your Flight

 We analysed more than 17,000 data points along your route from Los Angeles International Airport, Los Angeles to Tokyo Haneda International Airport, Tokyo.

-2 hours and 3 hours into the flight: Some moderate bumps expected.
+2 hours, 2 hours, and 10 hours 25 minutes into the flight: Some moderate bumps expected.

 The crew may adjust altitude or ask you to stay seated during these sections.